calstar/star-gitbook/tutorials/submitting-reimbursements.md

 It would also be helpful to save the edit link to the form in case you make a mistake.
 {% endhint %} -->

-### Step 2.5 - Submit proof of payment and wait for confirmation from a STAR representative (Only occasionally applicable)
+### Step 2.5 - Submit proof of payment and wait for confirmation from a STAR representative (Only occasionally applicable when your PR is listed in Stage 3)

 {% hint style="warning" %}
 Only follow the steps below if for some reason you were not able to upload the necessary documents to the purchase request, and they have not been added even after the purchase request is Stage 2. **We recommend you to complete this step with a Business member**